heiher/natmap/README.md

 [![status](https://gitlab.com/hev/natmap/badges/master/pipeline.svg)](https://gitlab.com/hev/natmap/commits/master)

-This project is used to establish a TCP port mapping from ISP NAT public address to local private address.
+This project is used to establish a TCP/UDP port mapping from ISP NAT public address to local private address.
 If all layers of NAT are full cones (NAT-1), any host can access internal services through the mapped public address.
 In bind mode, all traffic does not go through this program.

 ## How to Build